The answer is Yes, despite people debating over this for years.

 2. It Can Be Codified

-And I know what you might be thinking right now, although getting a book alone won’t get you anywhere – it’s the hundreds and thousands of hours put into training that make a good boxer.
+And I know what you might be thinking right now, although getting a book alone won’t get you anywhere – it’s the hundreds and thousands of hours put into training to be a good boxer.

 3. It Enriches Your Spirit and Mentality